 Universal life insurance provides lifetime coverage and includes a cash value component that policyholders can access through loans or withdrawals.

 John Hancock offers basic universal life insurance, which has the potential for cash value growth.
 Depending on your needs, you can withdraw the cash value or borrow from your policy.
 Unpaid loans reduce both the cash surrender value and the death benefit.
-You also risk policy lapse if total loans plus interest exceed the policy's cash value.
+You also risk policy lapse if total loans plus interest exceed the policy's cash value, but the carrier lets you adjust the amount and frequency of your premium payments.

-Similar to universal life, this type of policy also offers lifetime coverage, cash value growth and premium flexibility.
-The indexed universal life insurance's earning potential is based on a linked indexed account, which is designed to limit downside risk while offering growth potential tied to market performance.
+Similar to universal life, indexed universal life offers lifetime coverage, cash value growth and premium flexibility.
+The cash value growth ties to a linked indexed account, which limits losses in down markets while offering upside potential.

 Variable universal life insurance offers higher growth potential because cash value depends on investment performance.
 Cash value growth depends on the performance of selected investment options.
 Depending on your investment strategy, you can also transfer funds across different investment options.